sixcious/infy-scroll/README.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ## About
-Infy Scroll is an extension in beta that can auto-load the next page and let you add customized infinite scrolling to websites.
+Infy Scroll can let you add customized infinite scrolling to websites and auto-load the next page as you scroll down.
 It's also compatible with the AutoPagerize Database, which means it supports thousands of websites automatically.
-Infy supports 4 different actions and 4 different append modes so you can customize each site's infinite scrolling to how you want it to be.
+Infy supports 4 different actions and 6 different append modes so you can customize each site's infinite scrolling to how you want it to be.
 Infy understands both CSS Selector and XPath expressions for finding next links, and it features an Element Picker that can generate them for you, similar to the original AutoPager.
 It can also increment URLs and perform special actions, like clicking "Load More" buttons.
 You can save your settings for each URL and Infy will auto-activate the next time you visit them.

 ## Features
-- 4 Actions: Next Link, Increment URL, Click Button, URL List
+- 4 Actions: Next Link, Click Element, Increment URL, URL List
-- 4 Append Modes: Page (for Simple Websites), Iframe (for Complex Websites), Element (AutoPagerize Mode), and Media (for Images like 001.jpg)
+- 6 Append Modes: Page (for simple websites), Iframe (for complex websites), Element (AutoPagerize Mode), Media (for images like 001.jpg), AJAX (for AJAX/SPA sites), and None (for sites that only require clicks)
+- Paths: Understands Selectors, XPath expressions, and JS Paths, and can auto-detect what type of path you are entering is, or can be set to a fixed type by toggling the label (SE/XP/JS)
-- Element Picker: Pick an element on the page and generate its CSS Selector or XPath expression automatically or use the EP's buttons to traverse the DOM in any direction (May not work on complex websites)
+- Element Picker: Pick an element on the page and generate its Selector or XPath expression automatically or use the EP's buttons to traverse the DOM in any direction (May not work on complex websites)
-- Auto Detect Page Element (a new innovative feature): Let Infy's algorithm try to detect the page element for you roughly ~50% of the time (May not work well on complex websites)
+- Auto Detect Page Element (a new innovative feature): Let Infy's algorithm try to detect the page element for you (May not work well on complex websites)
 - Next Link Algorithm: Let Infy's algorithm also try to figure out the next link for you by using your own customizable keywords
-- Auto Mode: Automatically append pages, or use Slideshow Mode with Pause and Repeat
+- Auto Mode: Automatically append pages, or use Slideshow Mode (supports Pause and Repeat)
+- AJAX & SPA Support: Infy features two unique AJAX append modes (Iframe and Native) and supports the Navigation API and page mirroring to provide compatibility with many complex AJAX and SPA sites (Experimental)
 - Save URLs: Infy can save custom site-specific settings and then auto-activate on your favorite URLs
-- AutoPagerize Database: Infy can use the AP Database to pre-configure thousands of websites for you automatically
+- Database Support: Infy supports the AutoPagerize Database allowing it to support thousands of websites for you automatically
 - Custom Scripts: Infy has custom scripts for a few popular websites (such as Google Search) that will try to fix missing image thumbnails
-- Advanced Features: Fix lazy loading or use the Element Iframe mode to fix missing images while in AP mode
+- Advanced Features: Fix lazy loading or use the Element Iframe mode to fix missing images
-- Chrome / Edge: Uses 0 Background Memory when inactive
-- Firefox: Support for Firefox for Android (Fenix Nightly with Collections Workaround, Some features may not work perfectly)
+- Support for Firefox for Android (Fenix Nightly with Collections Workaround, some features may not work perfectly)
+- Uses 0 Background Memory when inactive
 - No Ads, No Tracking, No Bloat

 ## Introducing AJAX